 It feels funny to escape from Málaga.
 After all, it’s what most people consider a tourist resort, and with good reason.
 I am lucky enough to think of it as Winter Home (for now)… and sometimes, you need to escape your home!

 I decided to return to Ronda: a place I visited on my 2016 exploration trip to Málaga.
 Back then I was only there for a few hours, and felt I didn’t have enough time.
 The bridge is famous, and is quite amazing.
 I resolved to return and do a proper walk around ‘the ridge’.
 Four years later, then, it was time to return.

-I booked a night in a fairly cheap hotel, that was classically Spanish styled – especially their restaurant.
+I booked a night in a fairly cheap hotel that was classically Spanish styled – especially their restaurant.
 The room was away from traffic noise, and had a modern bathroom.
-I found a coach company I had not heard of before, that took me on the 2 hour journey up, and through some pretty stunning countryside, with a few more notes of places I’d like to come back to ‘one day’ – hopefully in less than four years!
+I found a coach company I had not heard of before, that took me on the 2 hour journey up.
+We passed through some pretty stunning countryside, allowing me to take a few more notes of places I’d like to come back to ‘one day’ – hopefully in less than four years!